Attempted murder: History

 Prior to 1967, sections 11 to 15 of the Offences against the Person Act 1861 created a number of offences of attempting to commit murder by various specified means (ss.11 to 14), and an offence of attempting to commit murder by any means not specified in those offences (s.15).

 After the repeal of these offences by the Criminal Law Act 1967, attempted murder was allowed to subsist at common law until the enactment of the 1981 Act.

 Scotland

 Attempted murder is a crime at common law in Scotland.
-Attempted murder is the same as the offence of murder in Scottish law with the only difference being that the victim has not died.
+Attempted murder is the same as the offence of murder in Scots law with the only difference being that the victim has not died.
 The offence of murder was defined in Drury v HM Advocate:

 Intention can be inferred from the circumstances of the case.
 Wicked recklessness is determined objectively and is "recklessness so gross that it indicates a state of mind which falls to be treated as wicked and depraved as the state of mind of a deliberate killer."
 As with all common law offences in Scotland, the maximum punishment available is life imprisonment.

-United States

-In the United States, attempted murder is an inchoate crime to the US.
-A conviction for attempted murder requires a demonstration of an intent to murder, meaning that the perpetrator attempted to murder and failed (e.g. attempted to shoot the victim and missed or shot the victim and the victim survived).
-The penalty for attempted murder is 9 year imprisonment.